GrizzHacks/Beginners-Portal/Pokedex/README.md

 ----

-Perfect!
 Now, let's go back to `Pokemon.java` and continue to write more methods.

 Let's add in our `changeDescription()` method.
 We know it should be called through the object's name, and it has the name `changeDescription()`.
 But it won't return anything to the user who called the method.
 So our return type will be `void` Go ahead and write all of that out yourself under the `getPokemonName()` method.
 Be sure to include your curly braces!

 Now, in order to change a description, we need to get the original description and a new one.
 We're able to directly reference the original description via its variable name ` shortDescription`, but how can we get a new one?

 It needs to be provided by the user, of course!
 And how can we use that new description to change the old one?
-We need to pass it in as an arguement!
+We need to pass it in as an arguement.
 That means we need to add a parameter to our `changeDescription()` method.
 Once you've done that, try to figure out how to actually change the description.

 -----